 Portrait Gallery north wall (Photo by author)

 My favourite design feature of this space is the vibrant hue of the customised ‘North Rotunda Red’ walls.
-They create a warm, inviting atmosphere whilst providing a dramatic backdrop for the significant figures that hold our gaze, bringing Victoria’s cultural narrative to life.
+It creates a warm, inviting atmosphere whilst providing a dramatic backdrop for the significant figures that hold our gaze, bringing Victoria’s cultural narrative to life.

 La Trobe Reading Room